akoscz/YouTubePlaylist/README.md

 A sample Android application which demonstrates the use of the [YouTube Data API v3](https://developers.google.com/youtube/v3/).

-This sample app makes use of [YouTube Data API v3](https://developers.google.com/resources/api-libraries/documentation/youtube/v3/java/latest/) to fetch a YouTube [Playlist](https://developers.google.com/resources/api-libraries/documentation/youtube/v3/java/latest/com/google/api/services/youtube/model/Playlist.html) and extract the list of [Video](https://developers.google.com/resources/api-libraries/documentation/youtube/v3/java/latest/com/google/api/services/youtube/model/Video.html)'s it contains.
-It then renders the list of video's using a [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) of [CardView](https://developer.android.com/reference/android/support/v7/widget/CardView.html)'s in the [YouTubeRecyclerViewFragment](app/src/main/java/com/akoscz/youtube/YouTubeRecyclerViewFragment.java).
+This sample app makes use of the [YouTube Data API v3 classes] (https://developers.google.com/resources/api-libraries/documentation/youtube/v3/java/latest/) to fetch a YouTube [Playlist](https://developers.google.com/resources/api-libraries/documentation/youtube/v3/java/latest/com/google/api/services/youtube/model/Playlist.html) using the [GetPlaylistAsyncTask](app/src/main/java/com/akoscz/youtube/GetPlaylistAsyncTask.java) and which then extracts the list of [Video](https://developers.google.com/resources/api-libraries/documentation/youtube/v3/java/latest/com/google/api/services/youtube/model/Video.html)'s the playlist contains.
+The list of video's are then presented using a [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) of [CardView](https://developer.android.com/reference/android/support/v7/widget/CardView.html)'s in the [YouTubeRecyclerViewFragment](app/src/main/java/com/akoscz/youtube/YouTubeRecyclerViewFragment.java).
 The data binding of video details to CardView is handled by the [PlaylistCardAdapter](app/src/main/java/com/akoscz/youtube/PlaylistCardAdapter.java).

 [Picasso](https://github.com/square/picasso) is used for downloading and caching the video thumbnail images.
 And lastly [Gson](https://code.google.com/p/google-gson) is used to serialize the [Playlist](app/src/main/java/com/akoscz/youtube/model/Playlist.java) datamodel for persistance across orientation changes.